toolleeo/cli-apps/README.md

 * [td](https://github.com/wolandark/td) - Simple & elegant To Do list manager written In Bash.
 * [td-cli](https://github.com/darrikonn/td-cli) - A command line todo manager, where you can organize and manage your todos across multiple projects.
 * [todo.txt](http://todotxt.org/) - Minimalistic todo manager that uses a simple plain text file to keep track of items, implemented as a shell script.
+* [todoclist](https://github.com/RuslanGagushin/todoclist) - Simple CLI app for check your tasks from todoist.
 * [Todoman](https://github.com/pimutils/todoman) - A simple, standards-based, CLI todo (aka: task) manager.
 * [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interface for todo.txt.
 * [topydo](https://github.com/topydo/topydo) - A powerful todo list application for the console, using the todo.txt format.